 FTC Rules Upfront Payment For Debt Settlement Companies Is Illegal

 For years, when you contracted with a debt settlement company for assistance with dealing with creditors, you were required to make an upfront payment to the settlement company.
-The fee was so the company could get started working on your case, and would have funds available to use for negotiations with your creditors.
+The fee was so the company could get started working on your case and would have funds available to use for negotiations with your creditors.

-But far too often, the debt settlement companies were unable to work out a plan with creditors, and the person seeking relief was back where they started with their creditors, if not in a worse position, since most debt settlement companies advise their customers to not continue to pay creditors during negotiations.
+But far too often, the debt settlement companies were unable to work out a plan with creditors, and the person seeking relief was back where they started with their creditors, if not in a worse position since most debt settlement companies advise their customers to not continue to pay creditors during negotiations.
 This meant that instead of just being responsible for the past due amount, there could also be additional interested and legal fees if the creditor sought relief through the court system.
-And to add insult to injury, the debt settlement customers was not entitled to a refund from the debt settlement company.
+And to add insult to injury, the debt settlement customers were not entitled to a refund from the debt settlement company.

 However, this practice changed when the Federal Trade Commission (FTC) ruled that debt settlement companies could no longer charge up-front fees for services.
 The rule took effect October 27, 2010.
 The rule stipulates: “ A for-profit company selling its services via the telephone may not charge customers fees until it “successfully renegotiates, settles, reduces or otherwise changes the terms of at least one of the consumer’s debts.””
 The ruling does not, however, cover Internet-based or in-person sales, nor does it cover actual non-profit credit counseling services.
 This ruling was aimed specifically at the area where the most scams occur.